-If we run an event in partnership with another organisation, your details may need to be shared, for example our over sea’s treks.
+If we run an event in partnership with another organisation, your details may need to be shared, for example our over sea’s treks or collaborative events with other charities.
 We will be very clear about what will happen to your data when you register.

 We only share data where we are required by law or with carefully selected partners who do work for us, for example, mailing companies who send out large mailings for us because we cannot do ourselves.
 All our partners are required by their contract with us to treat your data as carefully as we would, to only use it as instructed, and to allow us to check that they do this.

 We also use publicly available sources to carry out due diligence on donors in line with Charity Commission guidance and to meet money laundering regulations.

 We use external companies to collect or process personal data on our behalf, for example, when we send out a large mailing like our newsletter or our Christmas raffle.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data we have shared.